nuestraspruebas/HBmonitor/utils/Readme.md

 Call this script with crontab for everyday use.

-Put this file in /etc/cron.daily/
+Put this file in /etc/cron.daily/ and add attribute: chmod +x /etc/cron.daily/lastheard

 Call the website with http://[YOUR_HOST/log.php it runs with a refresh/reload time of 30sec, change the script for other timeset.